Desert greening: Planting

 Planting strategies in the desert are different from conventional planting practices, especially in the initial stages.
 Deserts are regions in which annual precipitation is considerably less than the evaporation, making it difficult for plants and animals that are not specialized to the biome to survive.
 One of the ways to ensure the success of the plant life is that prior to being planted in the desert, plants are often grown first in greenhouses, allowing for root systems to develop.
 Often the plant species that are planted in desert regions are those that are capable of surviving on limited water and able to withstand the sun's direct rays.
 However, deserts also vary, with some being hot and dry and others being semiarid, and plants that may survive in a coastal desert might not be able to endure the considerably higher temperatures of hot and dry deserts.
 Therefore, when planting in deserts as an effort to restore the ecosystem or to create a greener space it is important that the vegetation being planted is suitable to the desert in which it is being planted.

 Reversing desertification of Mu Us Desert west of Yulin, Shaanxi.
 1985 (above) and 2021 situation.

-Utilizing pioneer desert species like the Acamptopappus shockleyi or Lepidium fremontii which are native to the Mojave Desert, and halophytes such as Salicornia contribute positively to desert greening efforts.
-Planting of trees which store water, inhibit soil erosion through wind, raise water from underlying aquifers, reduce evaporation after a rain, attract animals (and thereby fertility through feces), and they can cause more rain to fall (by temperature reduction and other effects), if the planted area is large enough.
+Utilizing pioneer desert species like the Acamptopappus shockleyi or Lepidium fremontii, which are native to the Mojave Desert, and halophytes such as Salicornia, contributes positively to desert greening efforts.
+Planted trees can store water, inhibit soil erosion through wind, raise water from underlying aquifers, reduce evaporation after a rain, attract animals (and thereby fertility through feces), and cause more rain to fall (by temperature reduction and other effects), if the planted area is large enough.
 Another method of introducing or re-introducing vegetation to deserts is through seeding which involves the scattering of seeds either manually or aerially depending upon the size of the region undergoing vegetation efforts.
 Using seeding as a desert greening technique on a large scale requires a longer time for the ecosystem to recover and for the vegetation to establish itself as was seen in the Mu Us Desert.
 Additionally, there are potential downsides due to the environmental vulnerability and predation by desert animals putting the success of this technique at risk.